Oxford, Mississippi, is famous for its small-town charm.

 If you want to know more about writer W Faulkner, visit the College Hill Presbyterian Church where he got married.

 It is believed that Faulkner's creations took the initial shape here.

-Also, College Hill was used as a temporary resting place for around 30,000 troops and slaves during the Civil war.
+Also, College Hill was a temporary resting place for around 30,000 troops and enslaved people during the Civil war.

-The church which is counted among historic places can be worth a visit to know more about the history of that era.
+The church, which is counted among historic places, can be worth a visit to learn more about the history of that era.